living shoreline © Daniel Pullen

 Support to the community from direct expenses from projects restoring coastal habitat and water quality (per audited financial statements).

-The vast majority of that funding comes from state and federal grants that the federation wins through a competitive process.
+The vast majority of that funding comes from state and federal grants that the Federation wins through a competitive process.
 The direct expenses from these projects go into the local coastal economy, supporting workers such as truck drivers, barge operators, marine contractors, plant nurseries, civil engineers, and more.
 This amounts to millions of dollars for our coastal economy each year.

 Through our on-the-ground projects, the Coastal Federation directly supports the coastal economy.
 In addition to these direct benefits, projects restoring coastal habitats and water quality also indirectly benefit the coastal economy by supporting critical industries that rely on a healthy coast, including tourism and fishing.